Troubleshooting Push Notifications

 }

 Additionally, for testing purposes, you can disable push notification rate limiting in the mesibo console.
-However, this is not recommended for production environments as rate limiting prevents excessive notifications to one user from impacting your entire app, since FCM/APN throttle globally.
+However, this is not recommended for production environments.

 Final Note

-mesibo's role is to reliably deliver push notifications to FCM or APN depending on the type of device and your configuration.
-Once mesibo delivers the notification to FCM/APN, it is entirely up to FCM or APN to decide what to do with it and whether to deliver it to the device - mesibo has no control over this final delivery step.
+mesibo’s role is to reliably deliver push notifications to FCM or APN depending on the type of device and your configuration.
+Once mesibo delivers the notification to FCM/APN and receives a 200 response, it is entirely up to FCM or APN to decide whether and when to deliver it to the device — mesibo has no control over this final step.